RevenueCat/docs/docs/subscription-guidance/how-grace-periods-work.md

 RevenueCat will only send **one** billing issue event -- additional payment failures won't trigger additional billing issue events, unless a renewal is successful between payment failures or the subscription ends and is restarted.

-In rare cases, if the billing issue occurs immediately during an inital purchase of a product, it may not be detected by RevenueCat and included in the user's purchase history, even though the store indicates that a billing issue occured on their end.
-This is because the purchase token was never created, and thus, could not be sent to RevenueCat for us to track.
+In rare cases, if the billing issue occurs immediately during the inital purchase of a product, it may not be detected by RevenueCat and included in the user's purchase history, even though the store indicates that a billing issue occured on their end.
+This is because the purchase token was never created by the store, and thus, could not be sent to RevenueCat to be tracked.

 ### SDK Prompt